 What is life insurance with cash back?

 Life insurance with cashback is an offer of money back to the customer when they complete a life insurance purchase.
-Usually, life insurance cashback offers are introductory offers that life insurance providers and introducers use to attract new customers to their products and services.
-A cashback offer can be very enticing but shrewd consumers will try to get the best deal on the service or product they wish to purchase before looking for a cashback incentive just in case the value of the cashback has been built into the purchase price.
+Usually, life insurance cashback offers are introductory offers that life insurance sellers use to attract new customers to their policies.
+A cashback offer can be very enticing but shrewd consumers will try to get the best deal on a purchase before looking for a cashback incentive just in case the value of the cashback has been built into the purchase price.

-Cashback deals on life insurance may not be as good as they look once you compare products and services across the market.
+Cashback deals on life insurance may not be as good as they look once you compare life insurance deals from across the market.
 In some cases cashback is offered with no strings attached and we will show you one such offer from a vetted life insurance specialist, where can get you up to £100 cashback later in this article.

 What is life insurance?

-Life insurance is personal insurance that pays a cash payment if the insured person dies.
-It can be a lump sum or an income that pays for a period of time.
+Life insurance is personal insurance that pays a cash amount if the insured person dies.
+It can be a tax-free cash lump sum or an income that pays out over a period of time.
 Life insurance can provide financial security for your family, pay off your debts including a mortgage or even funeral costs if you die.

 There are different types of life insurance, some types of life insurance cover the person that is insured for a period of time and only death within that period of time will result in a claim (term life insurance) and other types of life insurance will cover the insured person for the whole of their lives and will pay a claim upon death whenever that happens (whole of life insurance).

 You may choose to also include critical illness insurance with your life insurance so that you can claim money if you become seriously ill.
-Critical illness cover comes at an increased cost.
+Critical illness cover will increase the cost of your life insurance when you include it.

 Cashback deals are usually offered alongside decreasing term life insurance policies, otherwise known as mortgage protection life insurance as well as other term life insurance policies like level term life cover.
 Over 50s life insurance plans or funeral plans can also be found with similar deals attached to them however they generally come with a gift card offer and we cover that later in the article.